 Neck pain is a prevalent musculoskeletal disorder that can significantly affect your quality of life, limiting movement and causing discomfort.
 Chiropractic and manual therapy are common non-pharmacological treatments used to manage neck pain, but how effective are they?
 Backed by recent research, chiropractic adjustments, and manual therapy, are proving to be effective in alleviating pain and improving function.
+To learn more about the theory of how chiropractic adjustments reduce the pain signals from the brain then read this blog on the Pain Gate Theory.
 Here, we’ll explore the key insights, mechanisms, and best practices for chiropractic in treating neck pain.

 How Effective is Chiropractic for Neck Pain?